discord-tickets/docs/docs/installation.md

 This command will run your image with a volume attached to `./logs` mapped to the container's log file, so that logs are persisted.
 We also give the container a friendly name, "bot".

-If we want to stop the container,
+If we want to stop the container:

 ```bash
 docker stop bot
 ```

-Or to completely kill the bot,
+Or to completely kill the bot:

 ```bash
 docker kill bot
 ```

-To see logs,
+To see logs:

 ```bash
 docker logs bot -f